quentingenet/vinylkeeper/README.md

 1. Fork this repository.
 2. Create a feature branch **from develop** (`git checkout -b feat/amazing-feature`).
-3. Commit your changes (`git commit -m 'Add some AmazingFeature'`).
+3. Commit your changes (`git commit -m 'Add some amazing feature'`).
 4. Push to the branch (`git push origin feat/amazing-feature`).
 5. Open a Pull Request.